 The auction safeguard thus helps to lower the risk of volatility or disorderly adjustments in the secondary SGS and broader Singapore dollar corporate debt markets.

-The coupon rate for a newly issued SGS bonds is the cut-off yield of successful competitive bids rounded down to the nearest 0.125%.
-The minimum coupon rate for a SGS bond would be 0.125%.
+The coupon rate for a newly issued SGS bond is the cut-off yield of successful competitive bids rounded down to the nearest 0.125%.
+The minimum coupon rate for SGS bonds will be 0.125%.

-If the coupon rate is lower than the cut-off yield, the purchase price would be lower than 100% of the bid amount.
-The difference would be credited back into the individual investor's bank account.
+If the cut-off yield is higher than the coupon rate, the purchase price would be lower than 100% of the bid amount.
+The difference would be credited back into the individual investor's account.

-Conversely, if the cut-off rate is higher than the coupon rate, the purchase price is higher than the bid amount, and the difference is debited from the account.
+Conversely, if the cut-off yield is lower than the coupon rate, the purchase price is higher than the bid amount, and the difference is debited from the account.